imperialwool/Kade-Engine-Plus/README.md

 > Uh oh!
 Your tryin to kiss ur hot girlfriend, but her MEAN and EVIL dad is trying to KILL you!
 He's an ex-rockstar, the only way to get to his heart?
 The power of music...

 ## Kade Engine PLUS
-**Kade Engine PLUS** is a mod for Friday Night Funkin', including a full engine rework, replays, and more.
-Based on Kade Engine.
+**Kade Engine PLUS** is a fork of Kade Engine, what contain community's ideas and some bug fixes earlier, than in original Kade Engine.
 (If say honestly, it made just for expirience and fun.)

 Links: **[KE's GameBanana mod page](https://gamebanana.com/gamefiles/16761) ⋅ [latest stable release](https://github.com/toxichead/Kade-Engine-Plus/releases/latest)**